 - provide regular reports to agencies on the progress of, and actual and outstanding costs associated with, each claim; and

 - broker the purchase of separate workers' compensation cover, if required, for agency employees residing interstate or overseas.

 The Workers Rehabilitation and Compensation Tribunal may refer medical questions to a medical panel if there are conflicting medical opinions.
 The panel is made up of two or three medical practitioners, including a general practitioner (GP) and an appropriate specialist, none of whom will have previously been involved in the treatment of the injured worker.

 The decision of the medical panel, in respect of the medical question, is final and binding on all parties.

-The Office of the Director of Public Prosecutions (DPP) is exclusively responsible for providing legal advice on claims, and provides legal representation in various courts and tribunals as required.
+The Office of the Solicitor-General is exclusively responsible for providing legal advice on claims, and provides legal representation in various courts and tribunals as required.

-The Office of the DPP will arrange for external legal assistance if the DPP determines, in consultation with the agency, that it is required.
+The Office of the Solicitor-General will arrange for external legal assistance if the Office of the Solicitor-General determines, in consultation with the agency, that it is required.

 - assess the needs of the injured worker and the workplace requirements;